tadehack/Youtube-Shorts-to-Normal-Video/README.md

 # Youtube Shorts to Normal Video (STNV)
-This extension automatically changes the "Shorts" video link to a Normal one on Youtube.
+This extension automatically changes the "Shorts" video link to a Standard one on Youtube.
 (For Chromium based browsers only).

 ## Instalation